DavidCEllis/ducktools/README.md

 This mostly exists to make sure that 'ducktools' on pip installs all ducktools namespaced projects in the case that someone types `pip install ducktools`.

-If you are using one of the modules in a project it is recommended to depend on that module directly.
+If you are using one of the modules in a project it is highly recommended to depend on that module directly.

 Modules are not versioned under this meta package, it will always install the newest version of all included modules.